^

 2. children after intestinal infection;

-3. children after ARI;
+3. children after acute respiratory infections;

-4. children after scarlet fever, sore throats;
+4. children after scarlet fever, tonsillitis;

-5. often ill children;
+5. frequently ill children;

-Reactive arthritis of the hip joint in children is uncharacteristic and is rare.
-Sometimes in the clinical picture of the disease there is an isolated inflammation of one or two knee joints.
+Reactive arthritis of the hip joint in children is uncommon and is rarely observed.
+Sometimes, isolated inflammation of one or two knee joints is observed in the clinical picture of the disease.

 Where does it hurt?